KonSparrow92/sgtv/README.md

 Be sure to ***Reload/Refresh*** the playlist once a week to get the latest update.

-As all the channels are given free from this site, please understand that the channels may not be very stable at times.
+As all the channels are given free from this site, some channels may not be updated regularly.
+This is a pet project that I created in my free time.

-It is recommended that you purchase your own channels from your local provider for a smoother experience.
+It is recommended that you purchase your own channels from your local provider for a smoother and stable experience.

 ## *Player Download*